danielpalen/pysc2-rl-agents/README.md

 ### Reports

-We document our results more in-depth in the following reports:
+We document our implementation and results in more depth in the following reports:
 - Daniel Palenicek, Marcel Hussing, Simon Meister (Apr.
 2018): [Deep Reinforcement Learning for StarCraft II](reports/1_deep_reinforcement_learning_for_starcraft_ii.pdf)
 - Daniel Palenicek, Marcel Hussing (Sep.
 2018): [Adapting Feudal Networks for StarCraft II](reports/2_adapting_feudal_networks_for_starcraft_ii.pdf)